KFEC Publications & Gallery Resources

 Educator Packets: ArtCards

-The Education Department of the MFAH produces materials specially designed for classroom teachers.
-ArtCards explore works from the museum's art collections, through discussion questions and classroom ideas.
+The Museum produces materials specially designed for classroom teachers.
+ArtCards explore works from the Museum's art collections, through discussion questions and classroom ideas.

-The KFEC has hundreds of DVDs and audio recordiings available.
+The KFEC has hundreds of DVDs and audio recordings available.